 Additionally, it makes it quick and easy for new participants such as new instructors or new teammates to review the previous comments to get a sense of the sequence of work that has helped generate a particular code snippet.
 Read on to learn more about how our In-Line Comments feature boosts remote learning by increasing meaningful interaction between instructors and students.

 There's no need to enable or activate them—In-Line Comments are already live!
 When you are working in a code file inside Codio’s native IDE, you can quickly and easily make in-line comments.
 Here's how...

 How Codio In-Line Comments Work

 To add comments, teachers access student work as normal.
 To create single-line comments, users simply click to the left of the line number.
 For multi-line comments, highlight the lines you want to include, and click to the left of any line number within the selection.
 Comments can be written in plain text or use markdown syntax to make them easier to read for students.
-The commented code, highlighted in yellow, visually pops from the rest of the file, instantly attracting students’ attention for faster resolution.
+The code comments, highlighted in yellow, visually pop from the rest of the file, instantly attracting students’ attention for faster resolution.

 Additionally, similar to Google Docs and GitHub, you can create a thread between users that directly references part of a file.
 This allows students to respond to comments as they iterate on their code.